speeduino/wiki.js/Canbus_Support2.md

   1. OBD2 formatted data of current realtime data .
   2. Broadcast selected current realtime data and function status .(coming soon)
-  3. Read in Analog and Digital data values from other devices on the BUS including those from OEM devices/ECU.(coming soon)
+  3. Read in Analog and Digital data values from other devices on the BUS including those from OEM devices/ECU.(coming soon).
+  4. Connect to Tunerstudio for programming/data logging.(under development)

+draft note: under development
+The can1 Canbus Interface offers ,
+ 1. Broadcast current realtime data and function status
+ 2. Read in Analog and Digital data values from other devices on the BUS including those from OEM devices/ECU.
+ 3. Connect to Tunerstudio for programming/data logging.

 # Settings
 --------